-In any given week, I review 5-10 request for proposals.
-Inevitably, many of them fail to achieve some or all of the goals listed above.
+In any given week, I review 5–10 requests for proposals.
+Inevitably, many fail to achieve some or all of the goals listed above.
 Here are some of the most common mistakes I see in RFPs.

 Mistake #1: RFP spam

 RFP spam is when an organization blindly sends an RFP to dozens or hundreds of agencies.
-Maybe these leads were discovered through a list of qualified agencies, or maybe they were collected randomly from browsing web design agency websites.
+Maybe these leads were discovered through a list of qualified agencies or collected randomly from browsing web design agency websites.

-A more effective approach is to send a thoughtful, directed communication.
+A more effective approach is to send thoughtful, directed communication.

 Mistake #2: micromanage the format